The Silk Road is the modern name for the network of trade routes between the Mediterranean Sea and China.

-At the beginning of the sixth century BCE, the trade route started in Babylon, from where it passed through Opis/Ctesiphon (Baghdad) and Ecbatana (Hamadân) and modern Sâveh - the place where Marco Polo was to see the tombs of the three Magi who had visited Jesus of Nazareth.
-Whatever the historical value of the story of the Magi, they must have traveled along the Silk road.
+At the beginning of the sixth century BCE, the trade route that would later be known as Silk Road started in Babylon, from where it passed through Opis/Ctesiphon, Ecbatana (Hamadân) and modern Sâveh - the place where Marco Polo would one day see the tombs of the three Magi who had visited Jesus of Nazareth.
+Whatever the historical value of the story of the Magi, it is interesting that Polo places their tombs along the road they must have traveled when they were heading to the west.

-The northern branch went from Susia through the Karakum desert, passing along the oasis Margiana (Mary or Merv) and the Scythian tribes along the Amudar'ya, to Maracanda (Samarkand) in Sogdia.
-Maracanda, situated on the banks of the river Zeravshan ("rich in gold") was a center of tin production.
+The northern branch went from Susia through the Karakum desert, passing along the oasis Margiana (Mary or Merv) to Maracanda (Samarkand) in Sogdia.
+Maracanda, situated on the banks of the river Zeravshan ("rich in gold") was a center of tin production, a very important metal.

 Another branch led to Bactra (Balkh, near modern Mazar-e Sharif) and Drapsaca (Konduz).
 Here, lapislazuli could be found, a precious article that was much appreciated in Babylonia and Assyria.
 Other articles that were traded were the famous "blood sweating" horses of the Ferghana valley, and hairy camels from the Gobi desert.